 A Link header MUST be included in the response when the descriptor list cannot be returned in a single manifest.
 Each response is an image index with different descriptors in the manifests field.
 The Link header MUST be set according to RFC5988 with the Relation Type rel="next".

 The registry SHOULD support filtering on artifactType.
 To fetch the list of referrers with a filter, perform a GET request to a path in the following format: /v2/<name>/referrers/<digest>?artifactType=<mediaType> end-12b.
-If filtering is requested and applied, the response MUST include a header OCI-Filters-Applied: artifactType denoting that an artifactType filter was applied.
-If multiple filters are applied, the header MUST contain a comma separated list of applied filters.
+If fil